tiby312/dinotree_report/design2.md

 ## KD tree vs Quad Tree

-The main benefit of a quad tree is that tree construction is fast.
+The main benefit of a quad tree is that tree construction is fast since we don't need to find the median at each level.
 But that comes at a cost of a potentially not great partitioning of the physical elements.
 Our goal is to make the querying as fast as possible as this is the part that can vary and dominate very easily in desnse/clumped up situations.
 The slow construction time of the kdtree is not ideal, but it is a very consistent load (doesnt vary from how clumped the elements are).

 KD trees are also great in a multithreaded setting.
 With a kd tree, you are guarenteed that for any parent, there are an equal number of objects if you recurse the left side and the right side since you specifically chose the divider to be the median.
-This means that both the left and right are jobs of either side and can be handled in parallel.
+This means that during the query phase, the work-load will be fairly equal on both sides.
+It might not be truely equal because even though for a given node, you can expect both the left and right sub-trees to have an equal number of elements, they most likely will be distributed differently within each sub-tree.
+For example the left sub-tree might have all of its elements stuck in just one node, while the right sub-tree has all of its elements in its leaf nodes.
+However, the size of each sub-tree is a somewhat good estimate of the size of the problem of querying it.
+So this is a good property for a divide and conquer multithreaded style algorithm.
 With a quad tree, the load is not guarenteed to be even between the four children nodes.

 ## Tree space partitioning vs grid